More on discrete convexity: Graphs and digraphs

 A graph is called {\em ternary} if it contains no induced cycle of length multiple to $3$.

 By definition, family $\cT$ of ternary graphs is hereditary in order $\succ_V$.
 In contrast, in order $\succ_E$ this family is not even convex, as the following example shows.

 \begin{example} From \cite{CSSS20} we know that ``D. Kr{\'a}l asked (unpublished): Is it true that in every ternary graph (with an edge) there is an edge $e$ such that the graph obtained by deleting $e$ is also ternary?
 This would have implied that all ternary graphs are 3-colourable, but has very recently been disproved; a counterexample was found by M. Wrochna.
 (Take the disjoint union of a 5-cycle and a 10-cycle, and join each vertex of the 5-cycle to two opposite vertices of the 10-cycle, in order.)"
+In other words, consider the standard model of the Petersen graph, with two 5-cycles, as in the Figure 1.
+Then, subdivide every edge of the ``outer" cycle by a vertex and connect it with the ``opposite" vertex of the ``inner" 5-cycle.

 \end{example}

 \begin{remark} In \cite{CSSS20} it was proven that chromatic numbers of all ternary graphs are bounded by a constant.
 Yet, it is much larger than 3. \end{remark}

 \begin{remark} Consider the skeleton graph of the cube.
 Obviously, an induced 6-cycle appears whenever we delete an edge.
 However, this graph itself contains two induced 6-cycles.